In this renovation, the rocky road to renovation was smoothed by the expert oversight of a project manager well versed in fixing the tricky bits.

 The en-suite originally had a lot of unnecessary storage space; this has been replaced by a large walk-in shower.
 There is also a new wall-hung vanity, and a glass mirror cabinet – floor to ceiling tiles also appear in this room.
 The small downstairs bathroom with shower was also updated with the same tiles and fittings as those upstairs.

 While the renovation was initially meant to take just six weeks, a few major issues arose throughout the course of the project.
 It transpired that internal pipes had been leaking through the upstairs floorboards, and some of the ceilings had to be replaced in the downstairs area.
-“It was pretty easy,” says Gardner.
+“It was pretty easy,” says the renovations specialist.
 “We had a good team of boys and they were able to replace the ceilings without too much trouble.”

 There was also some wiring that wasn’t up to compliance standard in the kitchen area – the room needed to be rewired and a new switchboard installed.